kampelmuehler/kittitools/README.md

 # plot_velodyne.py

 Plot velodyne points on image of select camera of KITTI raw data.
-As of now this requires a slight modification to pykitti (see plot_velodyne.py for details).